Tessil/hopscotch-map/README.md

 By default `tsl::hopscotch_map/set` uses `tsl::power_of_two_growth_policy` as `GrowthPolicy`.
 This policy keeps the size of the map to a power of two by doubling the size of the map when a rehash is required.
 It allows the map to avoid the usage of the slow modulo operation, instead of <code>hash % 2<sup>n</sup></code>, it uses <code>hash & (2<sup>n</sup> - 1)</code>.

-This may cause a lot of collisions with a poor hash function as the modulo just mask the most significant bits.
+This may cause a lot of collisions with a poor hash function as the modulo just masks the most significant bits.

 If you encounter poor performances, check `overflow_size()`.
-If it's not 0 you may have a lot of collisions due to a common pattern in the least significant bits.
+If it's not 0, you may have a lot of collisions due to a common pattern in the least significant bits.
 Either change the hash function for something more uniform or use `tsl::prime_growth_policy` which keeps the size of the map to a prime size.

-You can also use `tsl::mod_growth_policy` if you want a more configurable growth rate or even define your own policy (see [API](https://tessil.github.io/hopscotch-map/doc/html/classtsl_1_1hopscotch__map.html#details)).
+You can also use `tsl::mod_growth_policy` if you want a more configurable growth rate or you could even define your own policy (see [API](https://tessil.github.io/hopscotch-map/doc/html/classtsl_1_1hopscotch__map.html#details)).

 A bad distribution may lead to a runtime complexity of O(n) for lookups.
 Unfortunately it's sometimes difficult to guard yourself against it (e.g. DoS attack on the hash map).
 If needed, check `tsl::hopscotch_sc_map/set` which offer a worst-case scenario of O(log n) on lookups, see [details](https://github.com/Tessil/hopscotch-map#deny-of-service-dos-attack) in example.